 So many of us see through windows and night see some birds out there.
 Barbara looks deeper and takes what most of us might look at a few moments and move on — to such a stunning place.
 To gaze at ourselves.

 I think the proper British word is “gobsmacked.”

 As much by her poem, as the whole appreciation of how she creatively subverted a platform I’ve stood on in a way I never envisioned, a path I’ve walked on.
 A path I thought I knew.

 It’s like that dude who lived in the woods not far from Barbara’s Vermont home, and pondered which way to walk.

 It makes all the difference, indeed.

-The post "Poetic Genius on The Other Path" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2014/12/on-the-other-path/) on December 19, 2014.
+The post "Poetic Genius on The Other Path" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2014/12/on-the-other-path/) on December 19, 2014.